About Zone Scores

 - Glucose peak: the highest number your glucose levels reached within this zone.

-If an exercise, meal, or note log is added within two hours of the previous log, the Zone Score will extend for an additional two hours after the most recently added log.
+If an exercise, meal, or note log is added within two hours of the previous log, the Zone Score will extend for another two hours after the most recently added log.
+If you'd like to isolate a particular meal or ingredient to understand its specific metabolic impact, we recommend isolating that log with more than a two-hour window on each side (e.g. two hours and fifteen minutes on each side).

 Best Practices for Improving your Zone Scores